 For example, you can hang some targets from the crossbar in the corners of the goal or set up a few water bottles on the floor you can aim to knock over.

-This is a fun drill that challenges the player to adjust their body position quickly before taking the shot.
+This fun drill challenges the player to adjust their body position quickly before taking the shot.

-In a similar vein to the standing shot, players will start by lying down 5 meters out from the ball.
-They will pick their target and quickly jump to their feet and take a shot.
+In a similar vein to the standing shot, players will start by lying down 5 meters out from the ball, and they will pick their target and quickly jump to their feet and take a shot.

-This drill may seem like a novelty, and it can be pretty funny to watch strikers fall over their own feet before hitting the ball, but it is designed to help strikers get their feet in the right position before they strike the ball.
+This drill may seem like a novelty, and it can be pretty funny to watch strikers fall over their feet before hitting the ball, but it is designed to help strikers get their feet in the correct position before they strike the ball.

 It simulates a game scenario where players have only a few seconds to sort their feet out to take a shot.